Here are a few things to know if you plan on renting a car abroad ex.: permits, car insurance)

 - Search for special discounts and promo codes.
 Always ask about senior citizen, and other discounts.

 - North American rental agencies like Hertz, Enterprise, and Avis operate in many countries abroad, but their rates are often more expensive than local agencies.
+See more ways to save on car rentals and accommodations!

 Tip #2: Choose the right vehicle